ezhang887/ros-docker-setup/README.md

 It's originally created for my [CS 588](http://luthuli.cs.uiuc.edu/~daf/courses/MAAV-21/588-2021-home.html) class at UIUC, but it can be useful in other similar settings.
 I had to run a set of ROS packages (with Gazebo for simulation and rviz for visualization) built on top of ROS Noetic, but my own machine was unable to run ROS Noetic due to it having an older version of linux (ROS Noetic requires Ubuntu 20).

 # Usage
-Docker and the NVIDIA Container Toolkit (`nvidia-docker2`) are required.
-Here's some instructions:
+Docker and the NVIDIA Container Toolkit (`nvidia-docker2`) are required for this to work.
+Here's some installation instructions:
 - Docker: https://docs.docker.com/engine/install/ubuntu/
 - NVIDIA Container Toolkit: https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#setting-up-nvidia-container-toolkit